Fall Protection Techniques For Middle South Systems Roofs

 Prioritize Ladder Safety Training

-Ladders are one of the most dangerous areas on a jobsite.
-Train your team to secure ladders using the four-to-one angle rule, maintain three contact points, and check for wear.
+Ladders are one of the most dangerous areas on a job site.
+Train your team to secure ladders using the 4-to-1 angle rule, maintain three contact points, and check for wear.
 Safe ladder habits build the foundation for a safe climb.

 Ensure Proper Footwear for Stability